hughobrien/zfs-remote-mirror/README.md

 	Checked out revision 295446

-Now we'll get the [*crochet*](https://github.com/freebsd/crochet) build tool, which delightfully does almost all of the hard work for us.
+Now we'll get the [*crochet*](https://github.com/freebsd/crochet) build tool, which delightfully does almost all the hard work of image building for us.
 The package is maintained on GitHub, which is a little unusual for FreeBSD.
 If you have *git*, or indeed *git-lite* installed on your system you can get the code with:

 	hugh@local$ git clone https://github.com/freebsd/crochet.git

 If you don't have git, GitHub provide zipped archives:

 	hugh@local$ fetch https://github.com/freebsd/crochet/archive/master.zip
 	hugh@local$ unzip master.zip
 	hugh@local$ mv crochet-master crochet
 	hugh@local$ cd crochet

 Crochet operates around a central build script, called *config.sh*.
 There's a sample file in this directory, which I recommend you take a look at, but for expediency, simply create a new file in this directory called config.sh with the following contents:

 	board_setup RaspberryPi
 	option ImageSize 3900mb # for 4 Gigabyte card
 	option User hugh